Civlac/SRWLED-Wiki/Running-Sound-Reactive-WLED.md

 ## Reset the device

 1. Log in to the device.
-If you cannot log in, then you need to Reflash the device, which may default to AP mode
+If you cannot log in, then you need to Reflash the device, which may default to AP mode.
-1. Select the Config cog at the top right of the application display
+1. Select the Config cog at the top right of the application display.
-1. Select "Security and Updates"
+1. Select "Security and Updates".
-1. Check "Factory reset"
+1. Check "Factory reset".
-1. Click on "Save & reboot"
+1. Click on "Save & reboot".
-1. Reverts to the initial AP Mode and all other settings are gone
+1. Reverts to the initial AP Mode and all other settings are gone.